264 pp., 6.125 x 9.25, 8 halftones, notes, bibl., index

 “A valuable and welcome addition [to] the growing historiography of Black foodways in the United States.”--Western Historical Quarterly

 “Throughout this very well-researched work, Wallach displays her profound knowledge of African American history and foodways, presenting the experiences of generations of African American activists and reformers. . . .
-Every Nation Has Its Dish is a compelling work that examines and decodes food practices, habits, and choices to reveal the ways in which individuals and groups construct and reform social, political, and cultural identities.”--Digest: A Journal of Foodways & Culture
+A compelling work that examines and decodes food practices, habits, and choices to reveal the ways in which individuals and groups construct and reform social, political, and cultural identities.”--Digest: A Journal of Foodways & Culture

 “In her emphasis on the embodied experience of the politically conscious eater, Wallach has made a valuable contribution to the field of food studies and lends quotidian insight to analyses of black intellectual discourse in twentieth-century America. . . .
-Every Nation Has Its Dish is a compelling read, especially for those interested in how food may be used to make political, social, and cultural statements of identity and belonging.”--North Carolina Historical Review
+A compelling read, especially for those interested in how food may be used to make political, social, and cultural statements of identity and belonging.”--North Carolina Historical Review